 2. Opportunity to scale

 Imagine this.
-Dunkin’ Donuts announce a new range of artisan coffee.
+Dunkin’ Donuts announces a new range of artisan coffee.
 It’s going to go really well with the company’s donuts.
-You’re likely to give it a try, because you’ve come to know and love their donuts.
+You’re likely to give it a try because you’ve come to know and love their donuts.
 A brand allows you to scale your business and pivot or change direction when needed.

 3. Enhanced credibility and buyer confidence